mui/mui-x/docs/data/data-grid/editing/editing.md

 ];
 ```

-In the following demo, both value parser and value setter were defined for the _Full name_ column.
+In the following demo, both value parser and value setter were defined for the "Full name" column.
 The value parser converts the value entered to uppercase while the value setter splits the value and saves it correctly into the row object:

 {{"demo": "ValueParserSetterGrid.js", "bg": "inline", "defaultCodeOpen": false}}